syncfusion-content/javascript-docs/js/Chart/3D-Chart.md

 ---
 layout: post
-title: 3D Chart types available in Essential JavaScript Chart
+title: 3D Chart types available in Essential JavaScript Chart | Syncfusion
 description: Learn about the different types of 3D charts supported by Syncfusion Essential JavaScript Chart and how to customize the 3D view.
 platform: js
 control: Chart